aaekay/Medical-AI-101/README.md

 3. The whole page has been broken down in chapters with the time it should take to cover, where you can read about the theory and practical exercises.

 ## Chapter 1
+Go to this website and read all chapters starting from 1.
+Book here: [Click](http://neuralnetworksanddeeplearning.com/chap1.html).
+Skip the warning

 ## Chapter 2
 ## Chapter 3
 ## Chapter 4

+### To Do
+- [x] Add Chapter 1
+- [ ] Add Chapter 2